mediahackza/jobs-mediahack/src/routes/Developer.md

 Projects are varied and require a level of creativity and design as well as a good understanding of data presentation.
 Please take a look at some of our [work examples](https://mediahack.co.za/category/work/) for an idea of the types of projects we work on.

 The position requires experience in modern front-end tools and practices including Javascript, Node, Svelte and services such as Vercel and Netlify.
-Most project will include libraries and frameworks like D3.js, Svelte and Leaflet.js.
+Most projects will include libraries and frameworks like D3.js, Svelte and Leaflet.js.

 Attention to detail and design skills are required, as is the ability to work with a small team of journalists and data analysts.